Lymphedema: Exercise

 In those with lymphedema or at risk of developing lymphedema, such as following breast cancer treatment, resistance training did not increase swelling and led to decreases in some, in addition to other potential beneficial effects on cardiovascular health.
 Moreover, resistance training and other forms of exercise were not associated with an increased risk of developing lymphedema in people who previously received breast cancer-related treatment.
 Compression garments should be worn during exercise.

 Physical therapy for patients with lymphedema may include trigger point release, soft tissue massage, postural improvement, patient education on condition management, strengthening, and stretching exercises.
 Exercises may increase in intensity and difficulty over time, beginning with passive movements to increase range of motion and progressing towards using external weights and resistance in various postures.

 Surgery

 The treatment of lymphedema is usually conservative, however the use of surgery is proposed for some cases.

 Suction assisted lipectomy (SAL), also known as liposuction for lymphedema, may help improve chronic non pitting edema.
 The procedure removes fat and protein and is done alongside continued compression therapy.
+Lymphovenous anastomosis is another similar surgery.

 Vascularized lymph node transfers (VLNT) and lymphovenous bypass are supported by tentative evidence as of 2017 but are associated with a number of complications.